 The Issuer funds itself from the covered bond markets and complementary financing from the Group.
 Turbulence in the global economy and financial markets could have a negative impact on the Issuer's liquidity position, and also reduce the willingness of the Issuer's counterparties to enter into transactions with the Issuer.
 This could affect the Issuer's business as well as financial position and result.
 Furthermore structural liquidity risk arises due to mismatch between the Issuer's contractual commitment against its mortgage loan customers and the contractual maturity of the issued Covered Bonds.
 The contractual commitment against the customers is normally longer than the Issuer's funding profile, which means that the Issuer is continuously required to refinance its debt with new issuances.
-The inability of the Issuer to anticipate and provide for unforeseen decreases or changes in funding sources presents a significant risk to the Issuer's ability to meet its payment obligations when they fall due and could result in an investor not being paid in a timely manner.
-Furthermore, if the Issuer's inability to meet its payment obligations when they fall due is not temporary, it could mean that the Issuer might be considered as insolvent.
+The inability of the Issuer to anticipate and provide for unforeseen decreases or changes in funding sources presents a significant risk to the Issuer's ability to meet its payment obligations when they fall due is not temporary, it could mean that the Issuer's inability to meet its payment obligations when they fall due is not temporary, it could mean that the Issuer might be considered as insolvent.